-The WebPrint system allows students to print to the printers at the HSC from their own laptops, tablets, and smartphones without installing drivers.
+The WebPrint system allows students to print to the printers at the HSC from their own laptops, tablets, and other personal devices (iOS and Android) without installing drivers.
 It works by offering a facility to upload documents in formats such as PDF etc. using a standard web browser.
 You access WebPrint from the print system at http://papercut.ad.tamhsc.edu.

 Documents that are sent through this system will remain available for release for up to 2 full hours.
 This allows you to print from anywhere (even your house) and pick up the documents when you arrive at the campus.

 The system can print documents that have the following file formats: